RepairAgent: An Autonomous, LLM-Based Agent for Program Repair

 \paragraph{Learning-based program repair} While early work uses machine learning to rank and select candidate fixes~\cite{Long2016}, more recent work uses machine learning to generate fixes.
 Approaches include neural machine translation models that map buggy code into fixed code~\cite{Gupta2017,Tufano2019,Lutellier2020,Chen2021d}, models that predict tree transformations~\cite{Li2020a,Zhu2021}, neural architectures for specific kinds of bugs~\cite{Vasic2019}, and repair-specific training regimes~\cite{Ye2022a,Ye2022b}.
 We refer to a recent survey for a more comprehensive discussion~\cite{zhang2023survey}.
 Unlike the above work, \name{} and the work discussed below use a general-purpose LLM, instead of training a task-specific model.

-\paragraph{LLM-based program repair} LLMs have motivated researchers to apply them to program repair, e.g., in studies that explore prompts~\cite{Jiang2023,10172803} and in a technique that prompts the model with error messages~\cite{Joshi2023}.
+LLMs have motivated researchers to apply them to program repair, e.g., in studies that explore prompts~\cite{Jiang2023,10172803} and in a technique that prompts the model with error messages~\cite{Joshi2023}.
 These approaches perform a one-time interaction with the model, where the model receives a prompt with code and produces a fix.
-The most recent repair techniques introduce iterative approaches, which query the LLM repeatedly based on feedback obtained from previous fix attempts~\cite{Xia2023a,Kang2023a,Ye2024}. \name{} also queries the model multiple times, but fundamentally differs by pursuing an agent-based approach.
+The most recent techniques introduce iterative approaches, which query the LLM repeatedly based on feedback obtained from previous fix attempts~\cite{Xia2023a,Kang2023a,Ye2024,hidvegi2024cigar}. \name{} also queries the model multiple times, but fundamentally differs by pursuing an agent-based approach.
 Section~\ref{sec:evaluation} empirically compares \name{} to the most closely related iterative approaches~\cite{Xia2023a,Ye2024}.